agilemobiledev/gs-accessing-facebook/README.md

 }
 ```

-> NOTE:
->
-> Although an in-memory connection repository is sufficient for testing and small sample applications, you'll want to select a more persistent
+Although an in-memory connection repository is sufficient for testing and small sample applications, you'll want to select a more persistent
-> option for real applications.
+option for real applications.
 You can use [`@EnableJdbcConnectionRepository`](http://static.springsource.org/spring-social/docs/1.1.x/api/org/springframework/social/config/annotation/EnableJdbcConnectionRepository.html) to persist connections to a relational database.

 Declaring a User ID Source